-Dublin, Ireland is home to numerous iconic sights and historic attractions – and the best way to see them is on a Dublin Walking Tour.
+Dublin, Ireland is home to numerous iconic sights, and the best way to see them is on a Dublin Walking Tour!
 We have devised a go-at-your-own-pace Free Self Guided Walking Tour of Dublin that features the best of the city.

-Our free walking tour of Dublin is a self-guided adventure to top attractions.
-The walk focuses on downtown Dublin and is an easy, flat stroll through the city center.
+This walk focuses on downtown Dublin, Ireland and is an easy, flat stroll through the city center.
 Our Dublin sightseeing tour, without any stops, should take about 2 hours at a casual pace.

 Dublin Walking Tour: 15 Sights To See

 Our self-guided, free tour of Dublin begins at Saint Patrick’s Cathedral.
-Use the provided links or the downtown Dublin Map at the end of the post to navigate from sight to sight.
+Use the provided map links or the downtown Dublin Map at the end to navigate from one place to the next.

 #1 St. Patrick’s Cathedral in Dublin, Ireland

 The first sight on our city tour of Dublin is the iconic St. Patrick’s Cathedral.
-It was on this site that in 450 AD St. Patrick baptized the first Irish converts.
-St. Patrick’s Cathedral was completed in 1191 and is the largest church in Ireland.
-The spire reaches 140 feet.
+It was on this site in 450 AD St. Patrick baptized the first Irish converts.

-The cathedral is one of the top attractions in Dublin and visiting requires an entry ticket.
-Buy your ticket now and download it to your phone!
+As one of the top attractions in Dublin, visits require an entry ticket.
+Buy your ticket in advance and download it to your phone!

 #2 St. Stephen’s Green